-The review of ULSU will be undertaken in the same week and by the same QRG as for ULPSU.
+The review of the ULPSU will be undertaken in the same week and by the same QRG as for the UL Students' Union.
 While the reviews of both unions are distinct, it makes sense to provide a combined site visit schedule below.
-The schedule is informed by the SAR chapter titles that apply to each union (see Appendix A for ULSU chapter titles).
+The schedule is informed by the SAR chapter titles that apply to each union (see Appendix A for ULPSU chapter titles).
 The main session topics (red font below) mirror these chapter titles.